tensorflow/tensorflow/tensorflow/lite/micro/CONTRIBUTING.md

     [TF Lite Micro Github issue](https://github.com/tensorflow/tensorflow/issues/new?labels=comp%3Amicro&template=70-tflite-micro-issue.md)
     to determine the scope of the bug fix.
 1. Send a PR (if that is determined to be the best path forward).
+1. Bugfix PRs should be accompanied by a test case that fails prior to the fix and passes with the fix to both validate that the fix works as expected and prevent future regressions.

 ### Reference Kernel Implementations